 According to a Gartner report, with an estimated 21 billion connected sensors and endpoints by 2020, digital twins will exist for billions of things in the near future.
 Potentially billions of dollars of savings in maintenance repair and operation (MRO) and optimized IoT asset performance.

-The second part of this discussion will be moderated by:
+This webinar is the second part of this discussion and moderated by:

-Microsol Resources is exhibiting at Autodesk University (AU) 2020 on November 17-20.
+Microsol Resources is exhibiting at Autodesk University 2020 on November 17-20.
 Join us at our virtual booth to see the latest architecture, engineering, and construction industry trends and how new digital tools are changing our approach to the built world.
-There is no cost to attend AU 2020, but registration is required.
+There is no cost to attend Autodesk University 2020, but registration is required.

 There will be live sessions where attendees can join in and listen live to the presentations, ask questions, and interact with presenters.
 Also, Microsol Resources will be presenting two (2) break-out sessions discussing AEC trends, including: